digideskio/pakyo-org/app/views/_warmup.md

 Reload the browser and you'll see the new view.

-One last thing this app needs an explanation.
+The final thing this app needs is an explanation.
 Let's use another aspect of view building, partials, to add this to our index view.
 First, define content for the partial by creating a `_intro.html` file in the `app/views` directory with the following content: